Webpage created: June 05, 2017

 The Southern Railway was formed by the amalgamation of London and South Western Railway Company with the London, Brighton and South Coast Railway Company, the London, Chatham and Dover Railway Company, and the South Eastern Railway Company as a result of the Railways Act 1921.
 The new Company began operating on January 1st 1923.
 In the Plymouth area, this meant that it took over the running of the old London and South Western Railway Company's lines and the Friary Engine Shed.

 During the Southern Railway Company's time running the Railways of Old Plymouth it achieved nothing except some improvements in locomotive capabilities.
-It did introduce "The Atlantic Coast Express" in 1926 and brought the locomotive "Lord Hood" to Devonport Station but that was all.
+It did introduce "The Atlantic Coast Express" on Monday July 19th 1926 and brought the locomotive "Lord Hood" to Devonport Station but that was all.

 The Second World War did bring about the loss of the original Turnchapel Station and Signal Box and the original Plymstock Station and Signal Box.
 Both were rebuilt.
 Munitions sidings were laid in adjacent to Plymouth Friary "A" Signal Box.
 Over in Old Devonport a link was laid in at Saint Budeaux between the Southern Railway and Great Western Railway to enable trains from Waterloo to reach Plymouth if their own line through Devonport was bombed.